arkadiko-dao/arkadiko/docs/grant-lst.md

 ---

-3. As a user, I can stack STX and receive stSTX
+3. As a user, I can stack STX and receive stSTX (plus STICKY rewards)

 #### Acceptance Criteria
 the Clarity Contract must do the following, atomically: